 [slurm-users] Testing Lua job submit plugins

-> Maybe a separate issue, but does anybody have an recipes to build a local test cluster in Docker that could be used to test this?
-I was working on one, but broke my local Docker install and thought I’d send this note out while I was working on
+Maybe a separate issue, but does anybody have an recipes to build a local test cluster in Docker that could be used to test this?
+I was working on one, but broke my local Docker install and thought I’d send this note out while I was working on rebuilding it.

 More information about the slurm-users